syedry/CSV-Chatbot/README.md

 langchain_experimental.agents.agent_toolkits - pandas_dataframe_agent

-NOTE : Th langchain_experimental is a temporary dependency as langchain community is working on building new updates on the same.
+NOTE : The langchain_experimental is a temporary dependency as langchain community is working on building new updates on the same.
 Future releases may render the toolkit unavailable.
 Check https://python.langchain.com/v0.2/api_reference/experimental/index.html for more information.